Skin is the unsung hero of the body. And in the UAE, it has a lot to contend with: Sun, humidity, dust, air conditioning, and the list goes on.

 Just to add one example here from a recent client of ours in the UAE who was suffering from skin conditions.
 We suggested he adopt a strict Paleo diet, and several months into it he is now completely free of psoriasis – something he has suffered from for over nine years (plus he’s dropped eight kilograms!).

 I think the message is coming through loud and clear: Listen to your skin.

 Keep in mind that the state of our skin is really a reflection of what is going on inside our bodies – especially your gut.
 Therefore, rather than focusing on only looking after our skin, we must safeguard our overall health.
 As a result, our skin should take care of itself.

-Oh, and don’t forget to stay well hydrated, cut out smoking, reduce the drinking, and avoid prolonged exposure to sunlight.
+Oh, and don’t forget to stay well hydrated, cut out smoking, reduce alcohol intake if you drink, and avoid prolonged exposure to sunlight.

 Finally, if you are experiencing any of the above issues, be sure to visit your physician, not simply to alleviate the symptoms but to draw out a full picture of your overall health to discover what may lie beneath.